YorkJong/pyResourceLink/docs/reslnk.rst

 Introduction
 ============
-The main goal of ResLnk (Resource Link) is to link resource files into single one (link command).
-It provides map command to generate resource map file in C array style, id command to generate a C header file of resource ID enumeration.
-It also provids additional commmands (e.g. checksum, and filesize) for the USB boot and the bootloading on A1016 ICs.
+The main goal of ResLnk (Resource Link) is to link resource files into single one (*link* command).
+It provides also *map* command to generate a resource map file in C array style, *bmap* command to generate the resource map file in binary style, and *id* command to generate a C header file of resource ID enumeration.

 Usage